sunnymattas/price-calculator/README.md

-# price-calculator With Uniit tests
+# price-calculator With Unit tests